 Where to Stay in Carlisle PA

-STAY: Carlisle House.
-If you drive a Tesla or a Leaf, you might know that this historic luxury inn is, incredibly, the only B&B in the area (in the whole State?) with its own EV car-charging station.
-Though The Carlisle House, on the Select Registry, does draw its share of electric car owners who know nothing about the accommodations, most guests come for the unmatched service and six baronial rooms and four suites that are painted in surprisingly vibrant “Historical Preservation” colors.
+Yes, The Carlisle House, on the Select Registry, does draw its share of electric car owners who know nothing about the accommodations.
+But most guests come for the unmatched service and six baronial rooms and four suites that are painted in surprisingly vibrant “Historical Preservation” colors.